NativeScript/nativescript-cli/README.md

 ### Flags
-The following flags are available when running `gulp release` or `gulp bump`:
+The following flags are available when running `gulp bump`:

 * `--type <major|minor|patch|prerelease>`: Bumps the package version using the [Semantic Version 2.0.0](http://semver.org/) spec.
 Defaults to `patch`.
 * `--version <version>`: Sets the package version to the provided version.